 Accessible to NYC and Boston: Uconn is located in Storrs, CT which is 45 minutes from Hartford, 2.5 hours from Boston, and 3.5 hours from NYC.
-Students spend time in NYC shopping fabrics and trims for their shows, renting costumes from the Costume Collection, and seeing shows and art exhibits.
+Students spend time in NYC shopping fabrics and trim for their shows, renting costumes from the Costume Collection, and seeing shows and art exhibits.

-*See the below link for the exact amount offered by the graduate assistantship and also FASFA Work Study funding opportunities.
+*See the below link for the exact amount offered by the graduate assistantship and also FASFA Work-Study funding opportunities.
 Rates can vary from year to year. http://gradcatalog.uconn.edu/grad-school-info/assistantships-fellowships-other-aid/

 Highly Flexible, Individually Tailored Program: Our goal is not to force you into a single mold, but instead to challenge your thinking and your habits, to pass on our knowledge and experience, and to support and grow your specific talents and interests in whatever way possible.